YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBRNDWNWRN
 --------------

-DBRNDWNWRN, Global database xxxx not rundown successfully by PID yyyy [zzzz].
+DBRNDWNWRN, Global section of database file xxxx not rundown successfully by pid yyyy zzzz.
 Global section was not removed.

 Run Time Error: When the last process attached to a YottaDB database shared memory segment or global section detaches from the same, it normally removes the segment/section from the system.
 In case of an error while flushing the contents from the segment/section to the database file on disk, this removal is not done and this error is issued.